Our use of Cookies

 The UK has granted equivalence recognition to EU member states, Switzerland, Iceland and Norway, where that country is a member of the relevant OECD seed scheme.

-We are reciprocating the requirements and conditions in the EU’s decision on equivalence 2003/17/EC.
+We have reciprocated the requirements and conditions in the EU’s decision on equivalence 2003/17/EC.
 This means that seed imported into GB from these countries must be certified under OECD rules and have an ISTA Orange International Certificate.
 The label must state “GB rules and standards”.
 If the seed is intended for marketing in GB, the variety will need to be on the GB or NI Variety List as well as the OECD List.
+This does not apply to seed of species covered by the EU Directives which is not covered by the relevant GB legislation.